 Cycling through the Forerunner 245's various screens, you can view the weather, your calendar, notifications, workout history, heart rate, steps, health stats and more.
 Each of these screens is referred to as a widget, and you can add, remove and rearrange them as you see fit.

 Weight: 38.5 grams

 GPS Battery life: 6 hours w/ music, 24 hours w/o music

 When diving through all the menus, Garmin keeps things simple.
 Pressing and holding the middle button on the left side lets you adjust settings such as watch faces, widgets and sensors.
 However, there are so many menus and submenus — a result of all of the watch's features — that it's not hard to get lost.
 Pressing the Back button will eventually get you to the home screen.

 The Forerunner 245 will also show notifications from your smartphone, but unlike a bona fide smartwatch like the Apple Watch Series 5 or the Samsung Galaxy Watch 3, you can't reply, make phone calls or interact with an assistant like Siri.

 While not all are necessarily new to Garmin's GPS watches, the Forerunner 245 incorporates a few more metrics catering to runners.
+In fact, it's one of the best fitness trackers for running.
 Training Status analyzes your activities to see if you're progressing as you should; Training Load, which looks at your previous seven days of workouts; and anaerobic and aerobic Training Effect, to see the effectiveness of your individual workouts.